javiermontanana/ricci-left-hand/fingerings.md

 When analyzing technical passages, here are some shifting and fingering guidelines to keep in mind.

-- Keep in position as lonf as possible by using chordal outlines.
+- Keep in position as long as possible by using chordal outlines.
 - Keep in position by using extensions.
 - Shift on the same finger.